-When reviewing an individual's budget, several fixed expenses occur monthly.
-These expenses include rent, utilities and loan payments.
-Over the course of an individual's lifetime, these numbers may vary slightly depending upon inflation, moves, or whether debt is paid off or reduced.
+Over the course of an individual's lifetime, these numbers may vary depending upon inflation, whether the person is renting or owns his own home, or whether debt is paid off or reduced.
 For the most part, an individual can budget these numbers to be exactly the same month after month with analysis done at the end of the year to determine whether any small variances have occurred.

 Business Fixed Expenses

 Business owners also have fixed expenses they are responsible for paying each month.
 These may include the cost of renting space, paying a mortgage on a building, leasing office or other machinery and property taxes.
 The company is responsible for paying these expenses even if the business generates few or no sales of goods or services in a particular period.

 Salaries would likely fall into the fixed expenses category, unless employee compensation is structured as a base salary plus commissions or the employees are being paid on a straight-commission basis.
 As long as the number of employees stays relatively stable, the company payroll would stay in this category.
 Keeping careful track of these fixed expenses helps companies properly plan for the next year's budget, as well as project needed income from sales.